eval function allows to execute a string of code.

 Please note that its ability to access outer variables has side-effects.

-eval is used, as it may reference them.
-So minifiers don’t replace all local variables that might be visible from
+eval is used, as local variables may be accessed from eval’ed code string.
+So minifiers don’t do that renaming for all variables potentially visible from

 eval.
 That negatively affects code compression ratio.

 Using outer local variables inside

-eval is a bad programming practice, as it makes maintaining the code more difficult.
+eval is also considered a bad programming practice, as it makes maintaining the code more difficult.

 There are two ways how to be totally safe from such problems.

 If eval’ed code doesn’t use outer variables, please call